-Perhaps everyone knows about champagne: the barely audible fizz, the tiny sparkling bubbles, the clink of glasses and the bliss when a bottle is opened.
+Perhaps everyone knows about champagne: the barely audible fizz, the tiny sparkling bubbles, the clink of glasses, and the bliss when a bottle is opened.
 But have you ever wondered, where does the name of this drink come from?
 Rolling on the chalk plains and hills of northeastern France, the Champagne region has proudly given its name to the world’s most renowned sparkling wine.

-Lying in the heart of the “champagne country”, Épernay is home to many of the most famous champagne producers, including Moët & Chandon and Perrier-Jouët.
+Lying in the heart of the “champagne kingdom”, Épernay is home to many of the most famous champagne producers, including Moët & Chandon and Perrier-Jouët.
 The small town might look ordinary at first glance, but beneath its main street – the Avenue de Champagne, millions of champagne bottles are stored in endless long wine cellars.

 As fans of Moët & Chandon, we were keen to visit their wine cellar as part of a guided tour.
-The tour must be booked in advance on their website, but the payment is made when you arrived.
+The tour must be booked in advance on their website, but the payment is made when you arrive.
 The tour began with a brief introduction to the Moët & Chandon mansion and the family’s history.
-Then, we were lead to the wine cellar where our tour guide revealed the secrets behind the sophisticated processes – governed by the strictest of rules – that transform the world’s most pampered grapes into the fabled Moët & Chandon champagne.
-The tour ended with the wine tasting where one or two types of drinks will be served, depends on your choice when making payment.
+Then, we were led to the wine cellar where our tour guide revealed the secrets behind the sophisticated processes – governed by the strictest of rules – that transform the world’s most pampered grapes into the fabled Moët & Chandon champagne.
+The tour ended with the wine tasting where one or two types of drinks will be served, depending on your choice when making payment.

-It has a magnificent façade carved with angels, saints and colourful stainless glasses.
+It has a magnificent façade carved with angels, saints, and colorful stainless glasses.
 Notre Dame de Reims played an important role in French history as various French kings were crowned here, including Charles VI and Charles VII.
 Badly damaged in the First World War, the cathedral has been painstakingly restored to its true glory.

 - Just less than one hour by train from Paris, Champagne is ideal for a day trip.

-- Both Reims (old town) and Épernay are relatively small, and thus can be explored on foot.
+- Reims (old town) and Épernay are relatively small, and thus can be explored on foot.
 Alternatively, you can use the modern and extensive tram network in Reims.
 It costs around 4€ for a day ticket.